 TIP Ask the hotel before what you should roughly be paying as you will probably need to negotiate your ride with the driver beforehand.

-Day 1 – Arrival in Bangkok and Night train to Chiang Mai
+Day 1 – Bangkok and Night train to Chiang Mai

 TIP by traveling at night you can save on 1 night hotel accommodation.